syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 Private Function GetDataTable() As DataTable

     Dim path As String = System.IO.Path.GetFullPath("..\..\Data\DataBase.mdb")
-    ' Create a new instance of OleDbConnection
+    ' Create a new instance of OleDbConnection.
     Dim connection As New OleDbConnection()
-    ' Set the string to open a Database connection.ConnectionString = "Provider=Microsoft.JET.OLEDB.4.0;Password="""";User ID=Admin;Data Source=" & path
+    ' Set the string to open a Database. connection.ConnectionString = "Provider=Microsoft.JET.OLEDB.4.0;Password="""";User ID=Admin;Data Source=" & path
-    ' Open the Database connection
+    ' Open the Database connection.
     connection.Open()
-    ' Get all the data from the Database
+    ' Get all the data from the Database.
-    Dim query As New OleDbCommand("select * from Products", connection) ' Create a new instance of OleDbDataAdapter
+    Dim query As New OleDbCommand("select * from Products", connection) ' Create a new instance of OleDbDataAdapter.
     Dim adapter As New OleDbDataAdapter(query)
-    ' Create a new instance of DataSet
+    ' Create a new instance of DataSet.
     Dim dataSet As New DataSet()
-    ' Add rows in the Dataset
+    ' Add rows in the Dataset.
     adapter.Fill(dataSet)
-    ' Create a DataTable from the Dataset
+    ' Create a DataTable from the Dataset.
     Dim table As DataTable = dataSet.Tables(0)
     table.TableName = "Products"
     Return table